 (ii) TGPL Ownership.
 TGPL shall own the 3-inch orifice meter, chart recorder or flow computer for custody transfer measurement, sampler and piping and pipe related facilities located on TGPL’s side of the insulating flange designated as the point of custody transfer as defined in Section 5(i) below and as shown on Exhibit “A” attached (collectively the "TGPL Facilities").

 2. Engineering, Design and Construction.
-The HPL Facilities shall be designed, installed, and constructed by HPL or its designee in accordance with Engineering Standards as adopted by Enron Operations Corp., as the same may be amended or supplemented from time to timesound and prudent industry standards.
-The TGPL Facilities shall be designed, installed and constructed by TGPL in accordance with sound and prudent industry standards.
+The HPL Facilities shall be designed, installed, and constructed by HPL or its designee in accordance with Engineering Standards as adopted by Enron Operations Corp., as the same may be amended or supplemented from time to time and with sound and prudent industry standards (the “Standards”).
+The TGPL Facilities shall be designed, installed and constructed by TGPL in accordance with sound and prudent industry standards and in accordance with the provisions of the Gas Measurement Committee Report No. 3 of the American Gas Association, as revised in 1985 and as amended and/or supplemented from time to time.
 The Parties may conduct onsite inspections of the other Party's portion of the Interconnect during and after construction.
 Upon request by a Party, the other Party shall provide the following: (i) the welder’s test for buttwelds and branch welds; (ii) the fabrication and radiographic inspection; (iii) hydrostatic testing documentation; (iv) OPP documentation, as applicable; and (v) as-built drawings and information.
 The Parties shall arrange a mutually agreeable schedule for the tie-in of the Interconnect with the HPL Pipeline and the TGPL Pipeline, which shall in no event occur later than ______________, 2000.

 3. Reimbursement of Costs.
 HPL shall reimburse TGPL for reasonable costs incurred by TGPL for the design, installation, procurement, and construction of the TGPL Facilities, which in no event shall exceed $27,000.00.
-Such cost does not include separation, regulation or site fencing which HPL shall provide at its sole cost if HPL deems such equipment necessary in its sole discretionsuch is necessary under sound and prudent industry standards.
+Such cost does not include separation, regulation or site fencing which HPL shall provide at its sole cost if HPL reasonably deems such equipment necessary in its sole discretion under sound and prudent industry standards.
 TGPL shall invoice HPL for such costs and HPL shall pay such invoice within 30 days of HPL’s receipt thereof.

 4. Easements and Permits.
 HPL or its designee shall obtain all clearances, permits, licenses, authorizations, easements and other land rights that may be needed for the construction, installation, maintenance, and operation of the HPL Facilities and TGPL Facilities.
 The Parties and/or their designees shall have access to each other's facilities at all reasonable times.

 5. Operation.
-HPL shall operate and maintain or cause the operation and maintenance of the HPL Facilities in accordance with sound and prudent natural gas pipeline industry practice and shall be fully responsible for the operation and maintenance thereof and for all cost, expense and risk associated therewith.
+HPL shall operate and maintain or cause the operation and maintenance of the HPL Facilities in accordance with the Standards and with sound and prudent natural gas pipeline industry practice and shall be fully responsible for the operation and maintenance thereof and for all cost, expense and risk associated therewith.
 TGPL shall operate and maintain the TGPL Facilities in accordance with sound and prudent natural gas industry practice and shall be fully responsible for the operation and maintenance thereof and for all cost and expense associated therewith.
 Each party shall be responsible for its own electric power and phone service, required for the Interconnect.

 (i) Delivery Point.
 Custody of the gas shall transfer at the insulating flange located between the TGPL Facilities and the HPL Facilities, as more specifically set forth on Exhibit "A" hereto.